-The best Eco Snorkeling Tour on the Great Barrier Reef
+The Best Eco Snorkelling Tour On The Great Barrier Reef

-After reading through the reviews, I thought, this is my tour.
-On my solo camping, one of my planned places was Port Douglas, so it was handy.
-You can also go from Cairns either on a self-drive trip or by using a public bus service; from Cairns to Port Douglas, there are daily services.
+While searching the internet, I bumped into this 4-hour snorkelling tour from Port Douglas.
+After reading the reviews, I thought, this is the snorkelling sailing adventure I want.
+Port Douglas was one of my planned places for solo camping, so it was handy.
+You can also go from Cairns either on a self-drive trip or by using a public bus service; there are daily connections from Cairns to Port Douglas.

 What to expect from an eco-snorkelling tour

-The tour offersĀ guided eco snorkelling tours with instructions in the water.
-I find snorkelling quite a strenuous activity; if you are a beginner, you need to have a guide to get to the right coral sites and make the most of the snorkelling experience.
+This tour offers guided eco-snorkelling with instructions on the water.
+I find snorkelling a pretty strenuous activity; if you are a beginner, you need a guide to get to the suitable coral sites and make the most of the snorkelling experience.

-This tour operator is serious about sustainable snorkelling because they implement real carbon footprint reduction strategies.
-They were one of the first local operators to get a were treatment onboard, which means they are recycling all waste onboard and are using recycled BioDiesel to have low emission outboards.
+This tour operator is serious about sustainable snorkelling because it implements carbon footprint reduction strategies.
+It was one of the first local operators to get a waste treatment onboard, which means it recycles all waste onboard and uses recycled BioDiesel to have low-emission outboards.

-Besides, they offer an afternoon eco-tourĀ for adults only, leaving from Port Douglas at 1.30 pm to Low Isles, which includes a sunset sailing cruise.
-The combination of snorkelling, the island tour and sailing at sunset is great, as I love watching the sun go down from the boat.
+Besides, they offer an afternoon eco-tour for adults only, leaving from Port Douglas at 1:30 p.m. for Low Isles, which includes a sunset sailing cruise.
+The combination of snorkelling, the island tour, and sailing at sunset is great, as I love watching the sun go down from the boat.

-A Snorkelling Tour from Port Douglas to Low Isles
+The Snorkelling Tour Itinerary: from Port Douglas to Low Isles

-The sailing cruise to Low Isles only takes about one hour.
-They are close to Port Douglas, and we had plenty of time for swimming around the coral cay area and visiting the small island and walking to its historic lighthouse.
+The sailing cruise to the Low Isles only takes about one hour.
+They are close to Port Douglas, and we had plenty of time to swim around the coral cay area, visit the small island, and walk to its historic lighthouse.

 Snorkelling off Low Isles sandy beach